 Situations like these leave developers asking some important questions like, when is the best time to actually build software?

-Today you’re going to find out why you should be using low-code apps to build internal tools.
+Today you’ll find out why you should use low-code apps to build internal tools.
 By leveraging the speed and cost benefits of the new range of low and no-code tools available, you can use your expertise to deliver applications faster than ever before.

 As a developer, low-code apps may seem to take away a lot of the legwork and ownership of your applications.
 After all, you can’t beat the feeling of building an app from scratch, crafting every feature yourself.

 But, the positive side of that is that they can handle the repetitive coding you don’t like, enabling you to focus entirely on refining and delivering your vision as quickly as possible